SocAIty/py_audio2face/README.md

 A use case is to generate animations for a batch of audio files and export them as USD files for example for Maya or Unreal Engine 5.

+Big thank you for the NVIDIA Team who made Audio2Face a great tool.

 ## Prerequisites

 - Python 3.x